-Autographs of Computing Giants
+Autographs of Computing and Nursing Giants

 Claude Shannon